Ebazhanov/linkedin-skill-assessments-quizzes/css/css-quiz.md

 - Multiple classes can be used within the same element.
 - The same class can be used multiple times per page.
 - Class selectors with a leading period
-- Classes can be used multiple times per page but not within the same element.
+- Classes can be used multiple times per page but not within the same element.  <<<<---Correct

 #### Q10.
 There are many properties that can be used to align elements and create page layouts such as float, position, flexbox and grid.
 Of these four properties, which one should be used to align a global navigation bar which stays fixed at the top of the page?
 - position   <<<<---Correct